-The command Reboot time server reboots the Linux operating system - the build-in reference clock will not be restarted.
+The command Reboot System reboots the Linux operating system - the built-in reference clock will not be restarted.

-8.8.3 Menu Factory Reset
+Menu Factory Reset

 When Reset to factory defaults is called, all system parameters will be reset to initial values.
 However the parameters of each network interface do not change.